 It was July 10, 1856, that when he first saw the light of day at Smiljan (located in contemporary Serbia – modern-day Croatia – which, at the time was part of the Austrian Empire) and through his life he has patented over 300 inventions.

 Typically he is referred to as an inventor and an electrical/mechanical engineer who studied at Graz University and dropped out.
 It is curious that the person responsible for the basis of our modern science did not even finish his studies.

 What is he responsible for?
-Let’s begin with alternate current (AC), high voltage transfers and high frequency power, without which we would still be using direct current and voltages up to 30 Volts.
-Then we go to induction motor, rotating magnetic fields, radio remote control devices and a project that he did not manage to finish, X-rays.
-Still doubt that he was a genius?
+Let’s begin with alternate current (AC), high voltage transfers and high-frequency power, without which we would still be using direct current and voltages up to 30 Volts.
+Then we go to the induction motor, rotating magnetic fields, radio remote control devices and a project that he did not manage to finish, X-rays.

 Discoveries, experiments and notes that were hidden from the general public and were implemented solely on governmental and military projects with results that could threaten the entire world!
 What are they?
 Let’s begin: